 - To provide safe, convenient and attractive neighbourhoods that meet the diverse and changing needs of the community by: - Offering a wide choice of good quality housing and associated community facilities, - Encouraging walking and cycling, - Minimising energy consumption, - Promoting a sense of place through neighbourhood focal points and the creation of a distinctive identity which recognises and, where relevant, preserves the natural environment; - To ensure that subdivision will not result in increased risk from bushfire or other environmental hazards; - To ensure that the intensification of land use does not result in undesirable environmental consequences; and - To implement the 'user pays' principle for the provision of services to the subdivision.

-- Minimum subdivision size is implemented as per the Uralla LEP, noting that strata subdivision below the LEP minimum lot size is not permitted; - Subdivision design and construction meets Council's relevant engineering guidelines; - Upgrading of lane width to enable the efficient provision of services.
+- Minimum subdivision size is implemented as per the Uralla LEP; - Subdivision design and construction meets Council's relevant engineering guidelines; - Upgrading of lane width to enable the efficient provision of services.